marsdrums/test-tutorial/visual-quality/index.md

 In Jitter we can decide the color bit depth for a generated image, or we can convert the bit depth of an existing one.

-For example, the object {jit.noise 3 char 100}, for each cell of the Jitter matrix, produces 3 color values using 8 bits of memory, making a 24-bit color information.
+For example, the object {jit.noise} with @planecount 3, @type char, and @dim 100, for each cell of the Jitter matrix, produces 3 color values using 8 bits of memory, making a 24-bit color information.
 Each component of the RGB encoded color can assume 256 distinct values for 16777216 possible color combinations.
 This is often called ***True Color***, as it’s sufficient for most applications to represent realistic images with smooth color transitions.

 If 8 bits per channel (***char***) is sufficient for representing all visible colors, why do we even need higher bit depths?
 Let's try to apply some operations on a ***char*** Jitter matrix: